guntars-lemps/fg3pico/README.md

   </table>

 * Command 02 - STORE TO FLASH
-  Stores current frequencies to eeprom
+  Stores current frequencies in flash memory
   |0x02|0x81|0x3E|
   |---|---|---|

 * Command 03 - LOAD FROM FLASH
-  Loads frequencies from eeprom, this is done also at the reset (startup)
+  Loads frequencies from the flash, this is done also at the reset (startup)
   |0x03|0x41|0xFF|
   |---|---|---|